misiektoja/steam_monitor/README.md

 # steam_monitor

-steam_monitor is a tool that allows for real-time monitoring of Steam players' activities.
+steam_monitor is a tool for real-time monitoring of Steam players' activities.

 ## Features